wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 {#end-to-end-rag-pipeline-implementation}
 ## Building an end-to-end RAG pipeline with Semantic Kernel

-There are a lot of solutions for implementing RAG systems online, and it's easy to get confused by the fancy implementations out there.
+There are a lot of solutions for implementing the RAG pattern online, and it's easy to get confused by the fancy implementations out there.
 But the basics of the RAG pattern are straightforward.
-To show you how the theory from the previous section fits together, we'll build an RAG implementation for the Content of this book.
+To show you how the theory from the previous section fits together, we'll build an RAG implementation for the content of this book.
 Since I wrote the content for the book in markdown, it's a great example of how to process content in a sensible format for answering questions.

 To implement the RAG pattern in Semantic Kernel, we'll need to integrate a few components, as shown in [#s](#end-to-end-rag-pipeline).